taohan10200/STEERER/README.md

     pip install -r requirements.txt
     ```

-- Datasets, Initial Weight and Pretrained Models are available at the [OneDrive](https://connectpolyu-my.sharepoint.com/:f:/g/personal/23040302r_connect_polyu_hk/ErX-l0MtTWtJmSilWuxUrOgBMRYqDSbYuAdoi6a-9Jtlmg?e=OdyvTs) net disk,  The shared  directory tree should be look like this, and you can selectively dolownd the files that you want to train or inference:
+- **Prepare Datasets and weights**, Initial Weight and Pretrained Models are available at the [OneDrive](https://connectpolyu-my.sharepoint.com/:f:/g/personal/23040302r_connect_polyu_hk/ErX-l0MtTWtJmSilWuxUrOgBMRYqDSbYuAdoi6a-9Jtlmg?e=OdyvTs) net disk,  The shared  directory tree should be look like this, and you can selectively dolownd the files that you want to train or inference.
+To s
 ````bash
 $SEG_ROOT/data
 ├── ProcessedData